jsphpl/autocreate-woocommerce-coupon-for-affiliatewp/README.txt

 OR

-1. Unpack and upload `affiliatewp-create-woocommerce-coupon.zip` to the `/wp-content/plugins/` directory
+1. Unpack and upload `autocreate-woocommerce-coupon-for-affiliatewp.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==